camunda-academy/c8-develop-workers-lab/js/README.md

+npm install -D typescript

-npm i @camunda8/sdk
+npm i @camunda8/orchestration-cluster-api

-node src/worker.js
+npx tsx src/worker\_template.ts

 Fill out config.json with your API credentials.
 Ideally you should have downloaded the Env Vars file ("CamundaCloudMgmtAPI-Client-....txt") when you created the credentials for your cluster.
 You can find the needed credential values there.